openpnp/openpnp/Troubleshooting-Placement-Accuracy.md

    * consider enabling backlash compensation: https://github.com/openpnp/openpnp/wiki/GcodeDriver#backlash-compensation
    * Make sure the PCB is lying 100% flat, very small deviations can already be visible if the top vision camera has high resolution and is close to the PCB

+### Note
+ PCB are not precision measurements struments or references.
+ Either you setup the whole machine with the same pcb as or consider something different.
+ Don't use default fiducial pipeline for this task, use HoughCircle type pipeline or the findCircle/findFiducial script.

 # Component Rotation Issue

 Small nozzle tips can also pick up larger components (chips or 1206) but have trouble rotating their heavier mass as quickly as with smaller components which can lead to larger components being placed slightly off angle.
 Consider using a larger nozzle tip for larger components.